buppyio/bpy/doc/bpy.1.md

 Change the permissions of a file or folder in the specifed ref

 ## cp
-Copy a file or folder and update the specified ref
+Copy a file or folder

 ## gc
 Run the garbage collector to reclaim unused space and merge small pack files

 ## get
-Download the contents of a bpy ref folder
+Download the contents of a folder

 ## hist
-Fetch or prune the history of a given ref
+Fetch or prune the history

 ## ls
-Get a directory listing of the specified ref and folder
+Get a directory listing of the specified folder

 ## mv
-Move a file or folder and update the specified ref
+Move a file or folder

 ## new-key
 Generate a local key file used by bpy for encrypting data

 ## put
-Upload a local folder or file into the specifed ref
+Upload a local folder or file

 ## rm
-Remove a file or folder from the specified ref
+Remove a file or folder

 ## tar
-Create a tar archive from the contents of the specified ref and folder
+Create a tar archive from the contents of the specified folder

 ## zip
-Create a zip archive from the contents of the specified ref and folder
+Create a zip archive from the contents of the specified folder

 ## 9p
-Launch a 9p server and serve the given ref as a 9p filesystem
+Launch a 9p server and serve as a read only 9p filesystem

 # SEE ALSO